 Location.
 35° 39.609′ N, 106° 0.252′ W. Marker is in Agua Fria Village, New Mexico, in Santa Fe County.
-Marker is on Agua Fria Street (El Camino Real) (County Road 66) half a mile east of Lopez Lane, on the right when traveling east.
+Marker is on Agua Fria Street (El Camino Real) (County Road 66) 0.2 miles west of Siler Road, on the right when traveling east.
+Marker is located in front of Agua Fria Elementary School (Agua Fria Street is also known as Old State Road 22).
 Touch for map.
-Marker is at or near this postal address: 3674 Agua Fria Street, Santa Fe NM 87507, United States of America.
+Marker is at or near this postal address: 3160 Agua Fria Street, Santa Fe NM 87507, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 San Isidro Catholic Church Santa Fe (approx. 1.2 miles away); Don Juan Bautista de Anza (approx. 3.8 miles away); Inez Bushner Gill (1918–1982) and Maralyn Budke (1936–2010) (approx. 3.9 miles away); Billy The Kid (approx. 4 miles away); “Homage to the Burro” (approx. 4 miles away); Lamy Building (approx. 4.1 miles away); San Miguel Church (approx. 4.1 miles away).

 More about this marker.
 Replaced after road construction in 1999 and text was temporarily lost.

 Regarding Agua Fria.
 Agua Fria Village has been designated as a "Traditional Historic Community" in 1995 by Santa Fe County as allowed by state statute.

 So this might be considered a political subdivision.

 And was named as one of America's most endangered places in 2004: